LGBT Estate Planning for Minneapolis Residents

 Unique Estate Law is gay-owned and operated and is a proud and vocal supporter of Minnesota’s Lesbian, Gay, Bisexual and Transgender Community.
-We take special efforts, to give supportive and unique legal advice to our LGBT clients.
+We take special efforts, to give supportive and unique legal advice to our LGBT estate planning clients.
 Unique Estate Law has a special understanding of the specific needs of our gay community and the ignorance with which it is often met in our legal system.

 Unique Estate Law is aware of the biases that are inherent in many of the country’s judicial systems as it pertains to the lesbian and gay community.
 These prejudices are particularly notable in cases in which gay and lesbian partnerships are involved.
 While progressive Minnesota law and the landmark United States Supreme Court decisions of Windsor and Obergefell have completely changed the landscape of same-sex marriage for the better, the inherent personal biases of some members of the judicial system are slower to change.
 Our firm has a long history of representing gay, lesbian, bisexual, and transgender clients and will give you the understanding you expect from a lawyer handling these important matters.